BIMSBbioinfo/flexynesis/README.md

 # Citing our work

-In order to refer to our work, please cite our manuscript currently available at [BioRxiv](https://biorxiv.org/cgi/content/short/2024.07.16.603606v1).
+In order to refer to our work, please cite our manuscript published at [Nature Communications](https://www.nature.com/articles/s41467-025-63688-5).

 # Getting started with Flexynesis